 |Fig, banana, and apple salad.

 Photo courtesy: Paul Downeye

-Figs must be allowed to ripe completely on the tree itelf before picking.
-They can be enjoyed fresh, and after sun or artificial drying.
+Figs must be allowed to ripen completely on the tree itself before picking.
+They can be enjoyed fresh and after the artificial or sun drying.

 Here are some serving tips: